 2011 Seguin - succulent, violets, fleshy, crisp fruit, great acidity, depth and length.
 Fine wine work.
 93p.

 2012 Seguin Cuvée de la House - not distributed commercially.
-Better than normal cuvee in terms of concentration and length.
+Better than regular cuvee in terms of concentration and length.

 2012 L'Angelot de Seguin - pleasant, round, attractive wine, fruity and charming.
 87p.